 - Action items and key takeaways

-- Timestamped notes you can click to jump back to the video
+- Timestamped notes you click to jump back to the video

 Accessibility and Focus